Code Comprehension Part 1: Hypotheses & Beacons

 Why this matters

 Speed improves when you practice attention control, not when you rush.
 This timed round asks you to read just enough Python to answer targeted questions.
-The goal is not to finish perfectly; let’s see how far you can make it.
+The timer is feedback about your reading path, not a grade.

 🎯 You will learn to